Muszeb/ENQUIRE/README.md

 	-n PATH, --netpathdata=PATH
 		Path to 'ENQUIRE-KNet_STRING_RefNet_Reactome_Paths.RData.gz' (required).
-		If using the ENQUIRE.sif singularity image, the default path should point to the containerized copy of the file.
+		If the current working directory is not the 'ENQUIRE' folder, the default path ('input/...') will throw an error.

 	-e PATH, --edgetable=PATH
 		Path to an ENQUIRE-generated, gene-gene edge table file (required).